How Compassion Can Heal Shame from Childhood

 I am currently writing a book on how compassion, especially self-compassion, can heal shame and I will be happy to share with you more information about this important subject in the future.
 For now, let me offer you this exercise:

-2. Imagine that someone you care very much about, someone you admire, is saying those words to you now.
+- Imagine that someone you care about very much, someone you admire, is saying those words to you now.
 Hear those words in your ears.
 Take those words into your heart.
 Notice how those words make you feel.

 In essence, in order to heal your shame (past and present) you need to provide for yourself nurturing, encouraging words to counter the typically self-critical words you normally tell yourself whenever you make a mistake, disappoint yourself or someone else, or in some way fall short of your own or someone else’s expectations.
 Self-compassion involves telling yourself what you most need to hear at the moment—words of understanding and encouragement.